What is runtime application self-protection and how it works

 Why Do You Need It?

 Basically, RASP can learn how the application is supposed to behave and recognize aberrations based on context.
-It can also go further than recognizing threats–it recognizes how threats change an application’s behavior.
+It can also go beyond recognizing threats–it recognizes how threats change an application’s behavior.

 This means that RASP is closely attuned to the unique security needs of a specific application and can respond accordingly based on context.

 In some ways, RASP is like a firewall, but it goes much deeper.
-A firewall is perimeter protection–if anything makes it past the perimeter, the firewall won’t know what’s going on inside and can’t help you.
+A firewall is perimeter protection–if anything makes it past the perimeter, it won’t know what’s happening inside and can’t help you.
 RASP technology allows applications to become self-protecting.

 RASP technology provides an advantage that no firewall can: a secure environment with no signatures and no learning mode.